fbpx

 What do we need to do on the day of our visit?

-Your Gallery Educator will meet you in the main foyer and help with putting bags away, then give students a health and safety briefing before commencing teaching.
+Your Mātanga Akoranga | Learning Specialist will meet you outside the main entrance and provide a health and safety briefing before commencing the programme.